Geetha (1981 film): Soundtrack

-Ilayaraaja composed the background score for the film and the soundtracks, and lyrics were written by Chi.
+Ilaiyaraaja composed the background score for the film and the soundtrack, lyrics for which was written by Chi.
 Udaya Shankar.
-The album consists of six soundtracks.
-Ilayaraja later adapted the track "Jotheyali" as "Vizhiyile Mani" for Nooravathu Naal and also as "Jaane Do Na" for the 2007 Hindi film Cheeni Kum.
+The soundtrack album consists of six tracks.
+Ilaiyaraaja later adapted the track "Jotheyali" as "Vizhiyile Mani" for Nooravathu Naal and also as "Jaane Do Na" for the 2007 Hindi film Cheeni Kum.
 "Nanna Jeeva" was adapted as "Devan Thandha Veenai" for Unnai Naan Santhithen.
 "Kelade" was adapted as "Devathai Ilam Devi" for Aayiram Nilave Vaa.
 The song "Santhoshakke" was adapted as "Adichikko Site Adichikko [Othamal Oru Nalum]" for the film Kairasikkaran.